spiritscripter/my_mtn_app_clone/CONTRIBUTING.md

 4. Submitting a Pull Request:

    Once you're happy with your changes, push your code to your forked repository on GitHub.
-   Create a pull request from your forked repository to the main branch of this project.
+   Create a pull request from your forked repository to the dev branch of this project.
    In your pull request description, mention the issue you've addressed and provide a brief explanation of your changes.

 ## Coding Style and Formatting: